Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 So as we march up the broad ligament, we're going to get the uterine vessels - actually, there's a really nice visualization of our uterine artery and vein coming down along the uterus here.

-So we always want to protect - feel posteriorly, make sure there's no bowel that can slip down here.
+So, we always want to protect - feel posteriorly, make sure there's no bowel that can slip down here.
 We know that the bladder is protected anteriorly, and again we're always staying medial to our pedicles.
+Good.
 What I'm doing with my Breisky retractor here is I'm also protecting the sidewalls, making sure that no thermal injury occurs.

 Can I just feel here for second?